Riemannian Denoising Diffusion Probabilistic Models: Conclusion

 \section{Conclusion}

 We have proposed Riemannian Denoising Diffusion Probabilistic Models for generative modeling on submanifolds.
 Our method does not rely on sophisticated geometric objects on manifold and it is applicable to high-dimensional manifolds with nontrivial geometry.
 We have provided a theoretical analysis of our method in the continuous-time limit, which elucidates its connection to Riemannian score-based generative models.
-We have demonstrated the strong capability of our method on datasets from previous studies and from high-dimensional manifolds that can not be easily studied by existing methods.
+We have demonstrated the strong capability of our method on manifolds from previous studies, as well as on those with complex geometries that can not be easily explored by existing methods.